Why Is Car Insurance So Expensive in New York?

 Compare multiple quotes

-Comparing rates from different providers can help you find budget-friendly car insurance in New York since premiums vary.
+Comparing rates from different providers helps you find budget-friendly car insurance in New York since premiums vary.
 Check all state-required coverages, including liability, PIP and uninsured motorist coverage.

 2. 2